dummy-image

 Thank your Best Man, Groomsmen, and the Bridesmaids

 You can use this medium to introduce your best man or the next presenter coming after you.
-You can also use this medium to thank all the other people that helped make your wedding a reality.
+You can also use this medium to thank others who helped make your wedding a reality.

 Compliment your Wife and Make a Toast

-This part allows you to get cheesy and say all the sweet things you did not add to your vows.
-You can thank your bride for the effort she put into her appearance and let her know how you feel getting married to her.
+This part lets you get cheesy and say all the sweet things you did not add to your vows.
+You can thank your bride for the effort she put into her appearance and let her know how you feel about getting married to her.

 You can end this section and your speech with a lovely quote or poem dedication to your bride and cue in your best man if there isn’t an MC to do so.

-Check out this video as an example of an excellent groom’s speech: https://youtu.be/27WufdasQYs.
+Check out this video as an example of an excellent groom’s speech

 Best Man Wedding Speech